SharePoint/sp-dev-docs/docs/schema/deploymentviewformslist-schema.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

 The DeploymentViewFormsList schema provides validation for the ViewFormsList.xml file exported into the content migration package.
-The ViewFormsList.xml file maintains a list of Web Parts and tracks whether each is a view or form.
+The ViewFormsList.xml file maintains a list of web parts and tracks whether each is a view or form.

 ## DeploymentViewFormsList schema elements